Varicella vaccine: Chickenpox

 Prior to the widespread introduction of the vaccine in the United States in 1995 (1986 in Japan and 1988 in Korea), there were around 4,000,000 cases per year in the United States, mostly in children, with typically 10,500–13,000 hospital admissions (range, 8,000–18,000), and 100–150 deaths each year.
 Most of the deaths were among young children.

 During 2003, and the first half of 2004, the CDC reported eight deaths from varicella, six of whom were children or adolescents.
 These deaths and hospital admissions have substantially declined in the US due to vaccination, though the rate of shingles infection has increased as adults are less exposed to infected children (which would otherwise help protect against shingles).
 Ten years after the vaccine was recommended in the US, the CDC reported as much as a 90% drop in chickenpox cases, a varicella-related hospital admission decline of 71% and a 97% drop in chickenpox deaths among those under 20.

-Vaccines are less effective among high-risk patients, as well as being more dangerous because they contain attenuated live virus.
-In a study performed on children with an impaired immune system, 30% had lost the antibody after five years, and 8% had already caught wild chickenpox in that five-year period.
+Vaccines are less effective among high-risk patients, as well as being more dangerous because they contain attenuated live viruses.
+In a study performed on children with an impaired immune system, 30% had lost the antibody after five years, and 8% had already caught wild chickenpox in those five years.

 Herpes zoster

 Herpes zoster (shingles) most often occurs in the elderly and is only rarely seen in children.
 The incidence of herpes zoster in vaccinated adults is 0.9/1000 person-years, and is 0.33/1000 person-years in vaccinated children; this is lower than the overall incidence of 3.2–4.2/1000 person-years.

 The risk of developing shingles is reduced for children who receive the varicella vaccine, but not eliminated.
 The CDC stated in 2014: "Chickenpox vaccines contain weakened live VZV, which may cause latent (dormant) infection.
 The vaccine-strain VZV can reactivate later in life and cause shingles.
 However, the risk of getting shingles from vaccine-strain VZV after chickenpox vaccination is much lower than getting shingles after natural infection with wild-type VZV."

 The risk of shingles is significantly lower among children who have received varicella vaccination, including those who are immunocompromised.
 The risk of shingles is approximately 80% lower among healthy vaccinated children compared to unvaccinated children who had wild-type varicella.
-A population with high varicella vaccination also has lower incidents of shingles in unvaccinated children, due to herd immunity.
+A population with high varicella vaccination also has lower incidence of shingles in unvaccinated children, due to herd immunity.